ji-chani/ClassificationECGwithHVG/README.md

-# ClassificationECGwithHVG
-**Classification of Time Series ECG Signals using Horizontal Visibility Graph**
+# Classification of Time Series ECG Signals using Horizontal Visibility Graph

 _A project in fulfillment of MATH 191: Complex Networks and Topological Data Analysis_

+### by Cristian B. Jetomo

 ## **Abstract:**